Projects in Process

 With your help – we can move these and other projects along to fruition for all to enjoy!!

-Expansion of Allen Road Park
+Allen Road Park Expansion

 This popular three-acre park, with a walking trail and playing fields near l-285 and Lake Forest Drive, will grow by 1.5 acres.
 The Sandy Springs Conservancy has been building support for this park expansion with property owners and the City for a number of years, and we are excited to be involved in making the park bigger and better.